heuer-ja/telematik-DNS/README.md

 - The given flags are divided into *Request` with `DnsFormatRequest` and *Response` with `DnsFormatResponse`.

 ```
-Our DNS format represented as JSON
+Our DNS format represented as JSON:

 dns_format = {
     "request": {
         "dns.flags.recdesired": Bool,       # True <-> recursion should be used by the server
         "dns.qry.name": str,                # requested name
         "dns.qry.type": int,                # requested type: A=1, NS=2, Invalid=0
     }
     "response": {
         "dns.flags.response": Bool,         # True <-> a result was found
         "dns.flags.rcode": int,             # response code, more information see above at rcodes
         "dns.count.answers": int,           # count of answers
         "dns.flags.authoritative": boolean, # True <-> auth.
 DNS server | False <-> rec.
 DNS server
         "dns.a": str,                       # ip address
         "dns.ns": str,                      # name of ns server if existing
         "dns.resp.ttl": int                 # TTL of the record
     }
 }
 ```
 <a name="parallel"></a>
 ### Parallel execution